-Myanmar junta shuts Twitter and Instagram to curb protests
+Myanmar junta shuts Twitter and Instagram as protests expand

 In a statement, Twitter said it is “deeply concerned” about the order to block internet services in Myanmar and vowed to “advocate to end destructive government-led shutdowns.”

-“It undermines the public conversation and the rights of people to make their voices heard,” the spokesperson said.
+“It undermines the public conversation and the rights of people to make their voices heard,” its spokesperson said.

-Telenor, a Norway-based telecommunications company operating in Myanmar though a subsidiary, said it had complied with the order but also challenged “the necessity and proportionality of the directive.”

 State media are heavily censored and Facebook in particular has become the main source of news and information in the country.
 It is also used to organize protests.

-For the fourth night Friday, the cacophony of noise from windows and balconies reverberated through the commercial capital of Yangon, as resistance to the coup and arrests of activists and politicians gathered steam.
+For the fourth night Friday, the cacophony of noise from windows and balconies reverberated through Yangon neighborhoods, as resistance to the coup and arrests of activists and politicians gathered steam.

-Earlier Friday, nearly 300 members of Aung San Suu Kyi’s National League for Democracy party declared themselves as the sole legitimate representatives of the people and asked for international recognition as the country’s government.
+Earlier Friday, nearly 300 elected lawmakers from Aung San Suu Kyi’s National League for Democracy party declared themselves as the sole legitimate representatives of the people and asked for international recognition as the country’s government.

 They were supposed to take their seats Monday in a new session of Parliament following November elections when the military announced it was taking power for a year.